lgatto/TeachingMaterial/index.md

 the first prerequisite, `R` in this case. `$(<F)` will take value of the file part of the first prerequisite, `fig1.R` in this case.

+Okay, that's not _really_ a simplification.
-There doesn't seem to be much advantage to this, unless perhaps the directory is an obnoxiously long string which we want to avoid having to type twice.
-The big advantage comes from
+There doesn't seem to be much advantage to this, unless perhaps the directory were an obnoxiously long string and we wanted to avoid having to type it twice.
+The main advantage comes in the next section.

 #### Pattern rules